kairosity/mp3-snapathon/testing.md

   <img src="static/images/testing/responsive-viewer.png">
 </p>

-Finally I also employed the standard Chrome Dev Tools Mobile emulator, but with caution, as I had already discovered from previous projects that it is not 100% accurate when emulating functionality.
+Finally I also employed the standard Chrome Dev Tools Mobile emulator, but with a certain caution, as I had already discovered from previous projects that it is not 100% accurate when emulating functionality.
 For that, I relied more on actually using as many different devices as I could get my hands on, along with asking friends and family who use different phones and tablets to test the app for me.

 <p align="center">
   <img src="static/images/testing/moto.png" width=200>